HypeHound/downpay-docs/docs/initial-setup/creating-manual-options.md

 ## Creating purchase options using Downpay's interface

-The goal of this guide is to help you create your first purchase option using Downpay's app interface.
+The goal of this guide is to help you create your first purchase option using Downpay's app interface and offer deposits on your products.

 #### Steps